hiro2016/ergodox_gui_configurator/README_DLT.md

 It allows you to use a single key for input purpose and as a layer key.

 ##### How does it work?
-LT key looks at how long you are holding the key and decide whether to act as a layer key or as a normal key.
+A key that has LT assigned to it looks at how long you are holding the key down and decides whether to act as a layer key or as a normal key.
 e.g.

         Hold J key, tap D, Release J -> Signal for ESC